SandwichIsGreat/MinecraftModList/README.md

 # MinecraftModList

-to view the mod list with links download the using option 2 and open the contained modlist.html
+to view the mod list with links download modlist.html from the releases page

 For those of you who don't know how to use github.